Election season 2012 is in high gear now, and we don’t want you to miss a thing. Here are some highlights from various races from your area.

 “It is surprising that Richard Tisei would promote an anti-Muslim hate group like ACT,” Tierney spokesman Grant Herring said after the tweet.
 “He owes voters an explanation about this bizarre move.
 This seems very inconsistent with Mr. Tisei’s claims of being a ‘live and let live Republican.’
 It is concerning that anyone who wants to be taken seriously as a candidate for U.S. House would re-tweet something from a group like ACT.”

 The tweet was removed from Tisei’s Twitter page.

-Tierney attended a breakfast with the North Shore Chamber of Commerce this week as well, to discuss small business and job growth.
+Tierney attended a breakfast with the to discuss small business and job growth.

 At the Democratic National Convention, former President Bill Clinton spoke about the Affordable Care Act and mentioned the “Tierney Rule,” which mandates that companies spend a certain percent of premium money on health care for patients and resulted in many people getting rebate checks from insurers.

 Both Sen. Scott Brown and Democratic challenger Elizabeth Warren were unopposed in primaries.

 Warren supporting President Obama and calling for tougher bank regulation.